Session: End-To-End Encrypted Conversations With Minimal Metadata Leakage: Building on Foundations

-The following set of simple rules ensure that Service Nodes within swarms remain synchronised as the composition of swarms changes: \begin{itemize} \item When a node joins a new swarm, existing swarm members recognise this and push the swarm’s data records to the new member. \item When a node leaves a swarm, its existing records can be safely erased, with the exception of when the node is migrating from a dissolving swarm.
+The following set of simple rules ensure that Session Nodes within swarms remain synchronised as the composition of swarms changes: \begin{itemize} \item When a node joins a new swarm, existing swarm members recognise the new member and push the swarm’s data records to the new member. \item When a node leaves a swarm, its existing records can be safely erased, with the exception of when the node is migrating from a dissolving swarm.
 In this case, the migrating node determines the swarms responsible for its records and distributes them accordingly. \end{itemize}